Programs in the Last Month of Autumn

 Tickets can be purchased at the reception of the Hotel Gellért (0 – 24.00) or online.

-Unlimited tasting, conversation with the wine makers, a wine tasting course and other programs in the various suites of the historic hotel and the halls of the bath.
+Unlimited tasting, conversation with the wine makers, other programs in the various suites of the historic hotel and the halls of the bath.

 After Party starting at 22.00 in the hall of the thermal bath closes the programs on both days.
 More information…